DrTimothyAldenDavis/SuiteSparse/COLAMD/README.txt

-COLAMD, Copyright 1998-2016, Timothy A. Davis.  http://www.suitesparse.com
+COLAMD, Copyright 1998-2022, Timothy A. Davis.  http://www.suitesparse.com
 -------------------------------------------------------------------------------

+SPDX-License-Identifier: BSD-3-clause

 The COLAMD column approximate minimum degree ordering algorithm computes a permutation vector P such that the LU factorization of A (:,P)